 We began at the airport before we even left, swiping books and candy from little souvenir shops.

 Every day of the trip, we’d walk to this nearby video store and fill our jackets with tapes and goodies.
-We must have looked so conspicuous; I mean, it was way too hot to be wearing those massive, heavy jackets.
-Besides, we were each over six feet tall, and the lifted contents puffed out our jackets so far we walked away nearly spherical.
+We must have looked so conspicuous.
+I mean, it was way too hot to be wearing those massive, heavy jackets.
+Besides, we were both over six feet tall, and the lifted contents puffed our jackets out so far we’d walk away nearly spherical.

-At malls, we’d hit bookstores back and forth, one standing guard while the other shoved books in his pants and ran out.
+At malls, we’d hit bookstores back and forth, one standing guard as the other shoved books in his pants and ran out.

 The problem with stealing is you do get addicted to it.
-You start to enjoy the danger and the rush, and seeing how much you can get away with.
+You start to enjoy the danger and the rush, and seeing what you can get away with.

-We hit the same bookstore too often one day and got busted by mall security who forbade us from ever returning.
-I’ll never forget spending the whole rest of that day creating these ridiculously dorky disguises so we could sneak back in.
+We hit the same bookstore too often one day and got busted by mall security who told us never to return.
+We spent the whole rest of that day creating these ridiculously dorky disguises so we could sneak back in.

-By the end of the trip, we were completely careless, taking whatever we wanted wherever we went.
+By the end of the trip, we were careless, taking whatever we wanted wherever we went.

-The night before our flight home, we hit this little convenience store, filling our clothes with candy and magazines.
+The night before our flight home, we hit this little convenience store, packing our clothes with candy and magazines.
 The store owner saw what we were doing right away and called the cops.
-We were arrested, my friend’s parents were brought in, and we were taken to an Australian police station, booked, and basically scared out of ever wanting to steal again.
+We were arrested, my friend’s parents were brought in, and we were taken to an Australian police station, booked, and basically scared out of ever stealing again.

 Our perspective changed after that.
-Even if we were ever to be tempted by thievery’s mad rush, the absolute horror of how our Australia experience had played out was so deeply ingrained it was inescapable.
-Its compelling power surpassed all temptation.
+Even if we were ever to be tempted by thievery’s mad rush, the absolute horror of how our Australia experience had played out was deeply enough ingrained to be inescapable.
+Its compelling power would surpass all temptation.

-I mentioned last time how coming to see more of the good things you want (your values) empowers you to allow those values to bring themselves more into being through you.
+I mentioned how coming to see more of your values naturally empowers you to allow those values to bring themselves more to life through you.

-Let’s say you see every connected piece of the life you want, and you know all your next steps to get there.
-There must be some willpower involved somewhere, right?
+Let’s say you see every connected piece of the life you want in detail.
+There has to be some willpower involved somewhere, right?
 I mean, actual choices must be made in specific moments to act in line with your values instead of your compulsions, addictions, etc., no?

-So how can you choose to take those next steps when you’ve never been able to before?
+How can you do what you’ve never been able to before?

 What you want has to go from being a hope, a should, or a plan . . . to a must.